What Is Assumption of Risk?

 Secondary Assumption of the Risk

-A defendant doesn’t have as strong of a defense with a secondary assumption of risk.
-With this claim, the defendant had a duty to protect the plaintiff but may have failed in some way.
-However, the plaintiff still knew about the risks associated with the situation and chose to proceed anyway.
+A defendant’s defense is weaker with a secondary assumption of risk.
+Here, the defendant had a duty to protect the plaintiff but may have fallen short.
+Despite this, the plaintiff understood the risks involved and chose to proceed.

 While the employer should have kept the machines maintained, the employee assumed risk by deciding to continue working with the machine knowing that it was dangerous.
 A defendant will not usually win the case using a secondary assumption of risk claim but contributory negligence on behalf of the plaintiff may reduce the amount in damages the defendant must pay.